- How often should I meet with a counselor?

 When and how do I apply for my AA or AS Degree?

 Apply during the semester when you think you are completing your final AA/AS requirements.
-Schedule an appointment with a counselor for a graduation evaluation and if you meet the requirements a graduation petition will be completed.
+Schedule an appointment with a counselor for graduation evaluation and if you meet the requirements a graduation petition will be completed.

 Check "Grad Petition" filing dates in the current Schedule of Classes calendar section.

 When a student is enrolled in 12 units or more and receives a "W", "I", or "NC" for more than 50% of the courses attempted.

 When your cumulative grade point average is below 2.0.

 How do D's, F's, W's and NCR affect my academic record?

 - D's and F's affect your grade point average.